Skip to main content

 1. Requests for Leave

-When the need for FMLA leave is foreseeable, the employee must provide the supervisor and the HR Leave Administrator with at least 30 days advanced notice.
+When the need for FMLA leave is foreseeable, the employee must provide the supervisor and the People Experience Leave Administrator with at least 30 days advanced notice.
 If an employee becomes aware of a need for FMLA leave less than 30 days in advance, the employee must provide notice of the need for the leave either the same day or the next business day.
 When the need for FMLA leave is not foreseeable, the employee must comply with normal department notification requirements and procedures for requesting leave, absent compelling circumstances.

 Leave requests that are not submitted timely according to policy may be delayed or denied based on individual facts and circumstances.